+Due to the level of judgment involved in the valuation of forest assets as well as the significance of forest assets to the Group's financial position, this is considered to be a key audit matter.

-Provisions and contingent liabilities Refer to Note 2, Note 22 and Note 29 in the consolidated financial statements for the related disclosures We obtained an understanding of management's process to identify new obligations and changes in existing obligations.
-As of 31 December 2020, the Group had We analysed significant changes in material environmental, restructuring and other provisions provisions from prior periods and obtained a totaling EUR 149 million. detailed understanding of these changes and
+Provisions and contingent liabilities

+Refer to Note 2, Note 22 and Note 29 in the consolidated financial statements for the related disclosures.

+As of 31 December 2022, the Group had environmental, restructuring and other provisions totaling EUR 124 million.